Greater-London-Authority/nowcast-birth-estimates/README.md

   mid-year and calendar year releases (these estimates are labelled as ‘interpolated’ in the output files)

-**Note:** annual birth estimates can be constructed directly from official monthly birth estimates published by ONS as semi-regular releases.

 <img src="man/figures/README-plot actual and projected ratios-1.png" width="100%" />

 Predicted recent births for each area are calculated as the product of